lbrame/lbrame/README.md

 I'm a Computer Science student at [Università di Verona](https://univr.it/) and your resident Linux enthusiast.

-As for how I work, I love to dig into how and why things work and I always strive to come up with proper and clean solutions.
+I love to dig into how and why things work and I always strive to come up with proper and clean solutions.
 I highly value writing good documentation, use of best practices wherever possible, and doing it well to keep it maintainable.

-* I'm a passionate Linux user and I love **free and open source** software
-* I'm highly interested in the **DevOps** field, and I am constantly learning
-* I am currently learning **Rust**, hoping to solve some interesting problems with it soon!
+I like **free software** and learning new things.

-# Tech I use
+# What I use

 ## Tools

 <a href="https://kernel.org/"> <img
     src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/linux/linux-original.svg"